I love to see people succeed!!!!

 Being Oneself daring to be who you really are

-In my coaching work I typically work with individual clients and sometimes with work groups of two or more people (e.g. business partners) in quiet and comfortable surroundings in a thatched cottage reputed to be four hundred years old thatched cottage at the village of Horseheath, near to Haverhill.
-Being a Grade II listed Renaissance building the house has its charms, one of which is that the thatch recently began leaking.
-The thatch work is now complete, there is a description of the thatch work here, and with a new roof the cottage now looks like this:
+In my coaching work I typically work online with individual clients and sometimes with work groups of two or more people (e.g. business partners).
+I work from a thatched cottage reputed to be four hundred years old thatched cottage at the village of Horseheath in South Cambridgeshire.
+The cottage was re-thatched in 2019 and there is a description of the thatch work here, and with a new roof the cottage now looks like this:

 The fastest and most convenient to contact me is tony.weston5@btinternet.com to make an initial appointment.

-At a typical first appointment I’ll ask you to complete some paperwork for me, which will include some psychological questionnaires.
+Before a typical first appointment I’ll ask you to complete some paperwork for me, which will include some psychological questionnaires.
 The results of which I will share with you.
-If I seem like someone you can work with I’ll ask you to take away some further questionnaires to complete and post back to me (it turns out the most effective way of doing this is for me to give all clients a stamped self-addressed envelope).
+If I seem like someone you can work with I’ll ask you to complete some further questionnaires.
 Taking all of this together I would usually be able to present you with a plan of how I think we can accomplish your goals through working together, at our second appointment.

 Sometimes clients ask me how many sessions they’ll need to achieve their desired goal(s).
 There is no one answer to this because everyone and their situation is unique.
 How many sessions you have is up to you.
 The number of sessions you have is up to you, and is a matter of individual needs and goal(s).

-You can contact me by phone on 01223 894896, answered by a receptionist 24/7.
-A faster method of communication is to email me at tony.weston5@btinternet.com for any enquiries and to make an initial appointment.
+You can contact me by email me at tony.weston5@btinternet.com for any enquiries and to make an initial appointment.